Dive Coaster (Chimelong Paradise)

 Dive Coaster is a Floorless Dive roller coaster operating at Chimelong Paradise in China.
 It is built by Swiss coaster manufacturers Bolliger & Mabillard.
-A photo update on the parks website shows the coaster's first and second drop along with the water splash, the coaster's final brake run and a row of a train in the station with 10 seats in the row, as well as two pictures of SheiKra.
+A photo update on the park's website shows the coaster's first and second drop along with the water splash, the coaster's final brake run and a row of a train in the station with 10 seats in the row, as well as two pictures of SheiKra.

 Ride Elements

-Dive Coaster features a 90°, 197 foot vertical drop that exits into an Immelmann loop.
+Dive Coaster features a 90-degree, 197-foot vertical drop that exits into an Immelmann loop.
 After the Immelmann, riders will swoop down to the ground then climb a curve up to the block brake, then go over a second near vertical dive dropping into a tunnel.
 Upon exiting the tunnel, riders make an overbanked turn into a water splash feature which exits into a bunny hill then into a helix before entering the final brake run.
-This ride is very similar to Griffon and SheiKra (the first half being part of Griffon and the other part being SheiKra).